Heather Aldersey

 This research will lead to better supports for people with disabilities and their families, ultimately improving functioning, reducing social isolation, and enhancing quality of life.

-In adopting the 2030 Sustainable Development Goals, Canada has recognized that to truly eliminate global poverty and inequality, we must make special efforts to support the human rights and inclusion of people with disabilities.
-Dr. Heather Aldersey, Canada Research Chair in Disability Inclusive Development, is studying the strategies and services that empower, develop, educate and integrate people with disabilities into society.
+In adopting the United Nations 2030 Sustainable Development Goals, Canada recognized that to eliminate global poverty and inequality, we must support the human rights and inclusion of people with disabilities.
+Dr. Heather Aldersey, Canada Research Chair in Disability Inclusive Development, is trying to uncover strategies and services that will empower, develop, educate and integrate people with disabilities.